 It also removes the need to create new user accounts manually, as new staff members in parts of your organisation can automatically be mapped to the relevant permission group.
 As a result single sign-on is fast becoming the preferred login option for organisations.

-This article provides high-level details of the options available for configuring your Asset Bank so that users do not have to enter a username and password each time they start a new session.
-Please note that all of these options except the 'remember me' cookie require an enterprise licence.
+This article provides high-level details of the alternatives available for configuring your Asset Bank so that users do not have to enter a username and password each time they start a new session.
+Please note that all of these options except the 'remember me' cookie require a professional/enterprise licence.

 If your organisation uses LDAP then integrating Asset Bank with your LDAP server is a good option.
 See How do I integrate Asset Bank with an LDAP server?

 This does require Asset Bank to be able to connect to your organisation's LDAP server.
-If your Asset Bank is hosted externally (for example by us) then your IT team is unlikely to simply allow access.
+If your Asset Bank is hosted externally then your IT team is unlikely to simply allow access.
 We have clients who have implemented this architecture using VPN tunnels, and we would be happy to discuss this option in more detail.